Resources A to Z

 Fold3 provides convenient access to US military records, including the stories, photos, and personal documents of men and women who served.
 It also includes some international records as well as a variety of non-military records (e.g. passport applications and Homestead Records).

 Funding Information Network provides access to The Foundation Directory Online – the premier resource for locating in-depth information about non-profit funding and almost one million grant opportunities from about 90,000 grantmakers.
 The Funding Information Network also provides access to The Foundation Maps resource as well as The Foundation Directory for Individuals.
 Users MUST use this link from the Library’s website to access the resource.
-Remote access is not available for any of the Funding Information Network resources.
+In Library use ONLY.

 Heritage Quest is accessible through NC LIVE on ANY of the Library’s public computers in the Rowell Bosse North Carolina Room, the Adult Reference area, and through the Library’s wifi connection.
 HeritageQuest contains the complete U.S. Federal Census from 1790-1940; over 28,000 fully scanned family and local histories indexed by title, individual name, place and keyword; local history articles; selected records from the Revolutionary War Era Pension & Bounty-Land Warrant Application Files; the searchable files of Freedman’s Bank (1865-1874), founded to serve African Americans; city directories, immigration records, military records, the U.S. Serial Set—Memorials, Petitions, and Private Relief Actions of the U.S. Congress in LexisNexis ® U.S. Serial Set, and more.